 Member of Council, Overseas Development Institute, 2001-2012.

 - Steering Committee member (formerly Chair), Researchers Alliance for Development (RAD) 2004-2010.

 - Member, International Advisory Council, Policy Studies Organization, Washington DC.
 2005-2011

 - Member, Governing Body, Global Development Network, 2000-04.

 - Co-Editor, Global Governance: A Journal of Multilateralism and International Organization 2005-08.

-Her main research interests focus on: conceptual frameworks of global public policy; the World Bank and development; think tanks; global knowledge networks, international organisations; philanthropic foundations and global policy partnerships.
+Her main research interests focus on: conceptual frameworks of global public policy; the World Bank and development; new modalities of diplomacy; think tanks; global knowledge networks and transnational science; philanthropic foundations and global policy partnerships.

-''Shades of Grey': The World Bank, Knowledge Networks and the Linked Ecologies of Academic Management', Global Networks, forthcoming 2013
+''Shades of Grey': The World Bank, Knowledge Networks and the Linked Ecologies of Academic Engagement', Global Networks, 13(2) 2013: 241–260.

 ‘Global Policy and the Public Action of Private Philanthropy: the Open Society Institute’, in Jude Howell (Ed.)
 The Global Dimensions of Non Governmental Public Action, Palgrave, 2012.

 ‘Governance via Knowledge: Actors, Institutions and Networks’, in David Levi-Faur (ed) OUP Handbook of Governance , Oxford, Oxford University Press, 2012.

 ‘International Knowledge Networks’, in German Solinís and Georgios Papanagnou (Eds), Social Science, Evidence and Policy, Paris UNESCO, 2011.